-1.)
+- 1.)
 Has there been an initial decision in the matter?
-This can be:

-- an existing published wage determination - a survey underlying a wage determination - a Wage and Hour Division letter setting forth a position on a wage determination matter - a conformance (additional classification and rate) ruling
+This can be: - \ an existing published wage determination - \ a survey underlying a wage determination - \ a Wage and Hour Division letter setting forth a position on a wage determination matter - \ a conformance (additional classification and rate) ruling

-On survey related matters, initial contact, including requests for summaries of surveys, should be with the Wage and Hour Regional Office for the area in which the survey was conducted because those Regional Offices have responsibility for the Davis-Bacon survey program.
+On survey related matters, initial contact, including requests for summaries of surveys, should be with the Wage and Hour National Office because National Office has responsibility for the Davis-Bacon survey program.
 If the response from this initial contact is not satisfactory, then the process described in 2.) and 3.) should be followed.